CumulusNetworks/docs/content/cumulus-linux-518/Whats-New/_index.md

 - For a list of open and fixed issues in Cumulus Linux 5.18, see the {{<link title="Cumulus Linux 5.18 Release Notes" text="Cumulus Linux 5.18 Release Notes">}}.
 - To upgrade to Cumulus Linux 5.18, first check the {{<link title="#release-considerations" text="Release Considerations">}} below, then follow the steps in {{<link url="Upgrading-Cumulus-Linux">}}.

-## What's New in Cumulus Linux 5.18
+## What's New in Cumulus Linux 5.18.0

-Cumulus Linux 5.18 supports new platforms, contains new features and improvements, and provides bug fixes.
+Cumulus Linux 5.18.0 supports new platforms, contains new features and improvements, and provides bug fixes.

 ## Platforms
 - NVIDIA SN6600_LD (800G Spectrum-6)
-- NVIDIA SN5800-LD (400G Spectrum-5 Multi-ASIC)
-- NVIDIA SN5810-LD (400G Spectrum-5 Single ASIC)
 - NVIDIA SN5800-LD (800G Spectrum-6 Multi-ASIC) Beta
 - NVIDIA SN5810-LD (800G Spectrum-6 Single ASIC) Beta

+{{%notice note%}}
+Port speed 800Gx8 is not supported on the Spectrum-6 switch.
+{{%/notice%}}

 ### New Features and Enhancements
 - Kernel update to Debian 6.1.174